westerndigitalcorporation/zonedstorage.io/docs/tools/zns.md

 read: Success
 ```

-Since we've appended two blocks to zone 0, we can check the current report
+Because two blocks have been appended to zone 0, we can check the current
-zones to verify the current write pointer:
+"report-zones" output to verify the current write pointer:

 ```plaintext
 # nvme zns report-zones /dev/nvme1n1 -d 2